klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 it is not always open.

-They also have a second taproom at the Avenue Louise, once a famous shopping street, though the bar is a bit further down the street.
+They also have a second taproom at the Avenue Louise, once a famous shopping street, though the bar is a bit further down the street past the shopping area.
 It is called Brussels Beer Project Bailli and can be reached easily with the tram from near the meeting venue.